North Queensferry: Governance

-North Queensferry forms part of the Dunfermline and West Fife Westminster constituency, currently held by Douglas Chapman MP for the Scottish National Party.
+North Queensferry forms part of the Cowdenbeath and Kirkcaldy Westminster constituency, currently held by Melanie Ward MP for the Scottish Labour Party.
 For the Scottish Parliament North Queensferry forms part of the Cowdenbeath constituency which falls within the Mid Scotland and Fife electoral region.
 As of 2022, the constituency is represented by Annabelle Ewing of the Scottish National Party.

 North Queensferry has an active Community Council.

 Landmarks

-One of North Queensferry's biggest attractions, other than the extensive views it offers of the three bridges crossing the Forth, is Deep Sea World, and aquarium opened in 1993.
+One of North Queensferry's biggest attractions, other than the extensive views it offers of the three bridges crossing the Forth, is Deep Sea World, an aquarium opened in 1993.

 The oldest inhabited house in the village, at one time the Black Cat Inn, is in Main Street opposite the late Georgian Albert Hotel.
 In the early 20th century a tunnel was found beneath the floorboards leading towards the sea.
 The oldest building in the village is the nearby early 14th century Chapel of St James ("the Greater" – patron saint of pilgrims) founded by Robert the Bruce around 1320–23, abandoned after the Reformation and believed to have been destroyed by Parliamentarian troops in 1651.
 Very little remains standing.
 The graveyard walls carry an inscription: THIS IS DONE BY THE SAILERS IN NORTH FERRIE 1752.

 Houses in Main Street and Post Office Lane are dated 1693 and 1776; Brae House and White House, also in Main Street, are dated 1771 and 1778 and have a sundial at first floor level.
 On Pierhead stands the small hexagonal Light Tower, moved from its original site on the Tower House in 1817 and now restored, marking the old ferry pier.

 The Waterloo Memorial in Main Street is a bell-shaped stone gable carved with an anchored ship and dated 1816.
 It stands in front of the Waterloo Well with its Victorian iron pump and was a watering stop for horses.
 There are other wells at the side of Main Street by West Sands and on The Brae.
 Also on The Brae are pantiled cottages with forestairs, and the Old Schoolhouse, built in 1827.
 At the station, a large mosaic mural completed in 1990 by local people including children from the nearby primary school marks the centenary of the opening of the rail bridge.

+The Harbour Light Tower, built in 1817, standing at 23 ft tall is the world's smallest working lighthouse.